SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 The value `xsappname` gets overwritten with a Cloud Foundry space-dependent value.
 The name has to be unique within a Cloud Platform subaccount.

 This allows multiple deployments of this tutorial in different spaces of the same subaccount.
-For example, different people of a team that want to try it out and don't want to create a new subaccount for each team member.
+For example, if different people of a team want to try it out and don't want to create a new subaccount for each team member.

 For a productive application, the `xsappname` should be explicitly set to the desired value.

 Further, you can add role collections using the `xs-security.json` file.
-Since role collections need to be unique in a Subaccount like the `xsappname`, you can add it here and use the `${space}` variable to make them unique like for the `xsappname`.
+Since role collections need to be unique in a subaccount like the `xsappname`, you can add it here and use the `${space}` variable to make them unique like for the `xsappname`.

 Alternatively, role collections can be manually added in the SAP Cloud Platform Cockpit.